‘Tina-The Tina Turner Musical,’ The Astounding Power of Soul Transformation Gloriously Alive on Broadway

 During her chanting, the character evokes the past from which she attempts to redeem herself (“Etherland-Song of Mystic Law”).
 We empathize with her journey toward ego manumission.
 A condition of the musical is that the writers of the book and Adrienne Warren’s performance as Anna Mae/Tina strike human truths with emotional authenticity and power.

 Vital events in this process are structured as turning points.
 These are intensely heartfelt to reveal Tina’s physical, mental and emotional abuse.
 However, the pain informs the artistically rich through line of creation and that spurs her transfiguration toward wholeness.
-Thus, as we go back in time with her; we become fellow seekers receiving the wisdom of how this particular sojourner traveled into soul darkness, came to the end of herself, survived and emerged to embrace light, love and life.
+Thus, as we go back in time with her, we become fellow seekers.
+We receive the wisdom of how this particular sojourner traveled into soul darkness, came to the end of herself, survived and emerged to embrace light, love and life.

-In the Act I flashback the scene shifts to a spare setting, symbolic, ancient-looking, gnarled tree of meagerness in Nutbush, Tennessee 1950, which reflects Anna Mae’s roots.
-We are at an unadorned church service that Young Anna Mae attends with her family as father Richard (David Jennings), preaches.
+In the Act I flashback the scene shifts to a spare setting, with a symbolic, ancient-looking, gnarled tree of meagerness in Nutbush, Tennessee 1950, which reflects Anna Mae’s roots.
+We are at an unadorned church service that Young Anna Mae attends with her family as father Richard (the fine David Jennings), preaches.
 The choir/congregation sing (“Nutbush City Limits”).
 Then, it happens, a defining moment from which all the other events flow.
 Anna Mae, like Thespis (the first actor of Ancient Greek Choral Theater), emerges from the choir.
-Anointed by “The Holy Spirit,”with unrestrained passion she sings, dances and gloriously ignites all in the church to worship and lift themselves out of the misery of their lives.
+Anointed by “The Holy Spirit,” with unrestrained passion, she sings, dances and gloriously ignites all in the church to worship and lift themselves out of the misery of their lives.

 From the moment Young Anna Mae (the phenomenal Skye Dakota Turner whose golden singing can charm dragons), sings and dances, sparks of joy electrify us.
 Nevertheless, her judgmental mother Zelma (Dawnn Lewis gives a steely, spot-on performance), sits annoyed.
 Obviously, Young Anna Mae has a voice with destiny in its timber.
 Zelma’s selective hearing deigns that it’s “too loud,” and in the next scene at the dinner table she cruelly upbraids Anna Mae for her lying pretense, “acting” like she has a relationship with God!
 As Zelma raises her hand to slap Anna Mae, Richard physically intervenes.